daryllxd/lifelong-learning/programming/ruby/design/understanding-model-view-controller.md

 CSS: Adds visual style to the content.

-Controller: The browser is responsible for combining and rendering the CSS and HTML into a set of final, manipulatible pixels on the screen.
+Controller: The browser is responsible for combining and rendering the CSS and HTML into a set of final, manipulatable pixels on the screen.
 It gathers input from the user and sends stuff to JS.
 We can also plug in a different browser and get comparable results.

+Terrence Parr:

+"For the MVC of a web app, I make a direct analogy with the Smalltalk notion of MVC.
+The model is any of the logic or the database or any of the data itself.
+The view is simply how you lay the data out and how it is displayed.

+If you want a subset of some data, my opinion is that is a responsibility of the model.
+The model knows how to make a subset.
+You should not ask your graphic designer to filter a list according to age or some other criteria.

+The controller has two parts: The web server that maps incoming HTTP URL requests to a particular handler for that request.
+Second part: The handler itself.

+I look at a website as nothing but a graph with edges with POSTs and GETs that route pages."

+To know if your app has been segregated: **Is your app skinnable?**

+"My experience is that designers don't understand loops or any kind of state.
+They do understand templates with holes in them.
+So separating model and view addresses this very important practical problem of how to have designers work with coders."

+You should refactor your code so that only the controller is responsible for poking the model data through the relatively static templates represented by the view.

+## Comments

+"A view is a visual representation of its model.
+It would highlight certain attributes of the model and suppress others.
+It is thus acting as a presentation filter.
+Isn't this what CSS does to HTML?
+'Make this bold, increase the size of this, move this DIV over here, hide this content...'"